ppwatchic/JavaWriteUp/CertificationPrepare/CAI.md

-	public abstract int convertToInt();	// Error if we missed the abstract modifier public abstract char convertToChar();	// Error if we missed the public modifier }
+	public abstract int convertToInt();	// Error if we missed the abstract modifier public abstract char convertToChar();	// Error if we missed the public modifier
+	// It is ok if abstract class didn't implement some method(s) in the interface.
+}
  ```
 3. All interface methods are implicitly public if not specified.
 And all classes that implement this interface can not reduce the visibility level of this method.